ClickCease

-The city of Los Angeles will raise its minimum wage from $15 to $16.04 beginning on July 1, Mayor Eric Garcetti announced last week.
-According to a KTLA news report, once this increase formally takes effect, Los Angeles will once again have a higher minimum wage than the state regulations and one of the most for any city in the United States.
+Mayor Eric Garcetti announced last week that the city of Los Angeles will raise its minimum wage from $15 to $16.04 beginning on July 1.
+According to a KTLA news report, once this increase formally takes effect, Los Angeles will once again have a higher minimum wage than the state regulations and one of the highest for any city in the United States.

-City officials said that this raise is because of the recent inflation, which reached a four-decade high in December after spiking 7% over the previous year.
-Under the city’s municipal code, the city’s minimum earn will go up based on the Consumer Price Index for Urban Wage Earners and Clerical Workers in the Los Angeles metro area, as published by the Bureau of Labor Statistics beginning July 1, 2022, and annually after that.
+City officials said this raise is due to recent inflation, which reached a four-decade high in December after spiking 7% over the previous year.
+Under the city’s municipal code, the minimum wage will go up based on the Consumer Price Index for Urban Wage Earners and Clerical Workers in the Los Angeles metro area, as published by the Bureau of Labor Statistics beginning July 1, 2022, and annually after that.

 Minimum Wage: Hourly Wages Increase